-Stefflon Don Looks Like A Snack In Leopard Print Swimsuit
+Stefflon Don Teases Cleavage In Leopard-Print Swimsuit

 Since 2016, she has released two mixtapes – Real Ting Mixtape and Secure.
 She has yet to drop her long-awaited debut album.

-Throughout her career, she has collaborated and released songs with many high-profile names including Luis Fonsi, Demi Lovato, Ne-Yo, French Montana, and Mariah Carey, to name a few.
+Throughout her career, she has collaborated and released songs with many high-profile names, including Luis Fonsi, Demi Lovato, Ne-Yo, French Montana, and Mariah Carey, to name a few.

-In 2017, she won Best Female at the MOBO Awards while winning Best New Artist at the NME Awards the following year.
+In 2017, she won Best Female at the MOBO Award.
+She won Best New Artist at the NME Awards the following year.

 To stay up to date with Stefflon Don, follow her Instagram account, which boasts more than 2 million followers.